 2. Create the safest home environment possible for them.

-This will make it easier on their aging joints and help reduce the risk of injury.
+This will make it easier for their aging joints and help reduce the risk of injury.

-Just like ourselves, our dogs balance and stability gets worse as they get older.
+Just like ourselves, our dog’s balance and stability get worse as they get older.

 So wooden or vinyl floors that once upon a time were easy to negotiate for them, can now become slippery like an ice rink for them and big injury risk.